Neon-Nomad/BidShire.com/README.md

 Data Backup & Compliance

-Automatically archives and secures all calculation data, assumptions, and critical calculation data related to every bid, ensuring regulatory compliance and easy retrieval for dispute resolution.
+Automatically archives and secures all documentation, assumptions, and critical calculation data related to every bid, ensuring regulatory compliance and easy retrieval for dispute resolution.

 Risk Reduction